-According to Georgieva, Loayza & Mendez-Ramos (2018) the decline in trade growth since the GFC can be explained by two distinct but interconnected factors: transitory and structural.
-They point out to global value chains as a main structural factor, which initially as a new pattern fostered a steep rise in trade growth but.
+According to Georgieva, Loayza & Mendez-Ramos (2018) the decline in trade growth since the GFC can be explained by two different but highely connected types of factors: transitory and structural.
+They point out to global value chains as a main structural factor, which initially as a new pattern fostered a steep rise in trade growth.
 "Lately, however, the maturation and slower pace in growth of global value chains has contributed to the overall trade slowdown."
 (Georgieva, Loayza & Mendez-Ramos, 2018, p.
 1).